entigolabs/platform-apis/docs/docs/operator/create-or-patch-a-config-template.md

 **Behavior:**
 - **Merge:** You only need to define the specific fields you wish to override.
-- **Inheritance:** Any fields not specified in your local template will automatically inherit values from the parent (Organization or Entigo) template.
+- **Inheritance:** Any fields not specified in your local template will automatically inherit values from the parent (Organization or Global) template.

 ## 3.2.
 Creating New Config Template
 To introduce a fully custom configuration that does not inherit from upstream defaults, omit the `spec.parentConfig` field entirely.